multiversx/mx-docs/docs/sdk-and-tools/sdk-js/sdk-js-signing-providers.md

 await provider.login({ callbackUrl, token: nativeAuthInitialPart });
 ```

 Once the flow returns to the dApp, the `address` and `signature` parameters are available.
-The actual **native authentication token** is obtained upon an additional processing step:
+The actual **native authentication token** is obtained upon an additional processing step - a re-packing, by means of `NativeAuthClient.getToken()`:

 ```js
 const address = queryStringParams.address;
 const signature = queryStringParams.signature;
 const nativeAuthToken = nativeAuthClient.getToken(address, nativeAuthInitialPart, signature);
 ```